Military Car Insurance: USAA, Discounts & Best Rates for Service Members

 What happens to my car insurance rates when I get deployed overseas?

 Your car insurance rates can actually decrease significantly during deployment if you adjust your coverage appropriately.
-By suspending liability and collision coverage while maintaining only comprehensive protection for your stored vehicle, you can save 40-60% on premiums.
-USAA offers up to 60% off comprehensive coverage for properly stored vehicles, while Geico provides emergency deployment discounts for those in imminent danger zones.
-Contact your insurer before deployment to document your orders and adjust coverage.
+By suspending liability and collision coverage while maintaining only comprehensive protection for your stored vehicle, you can save 40–60% on premiums.
+USAA offers up to 60% off comprehensive coverage for properly stored vehicles, while Geico's Military Storage Protection plan reduces costs to as little as $13 per month.
+Contact your insurer before deployment to document your orders and adjust coverage accordingly.

 Do National Guard members qualify for the same insurance discounts as active duty?